surniaulula/wpsso/readme.txt

 		* Product GTIN-14
 * **Bugfixes**
 	* Fixed an incorrect variable use in the WpssoAdmin::get_option_site_use() static method.
+	* Fixed missing "product:weight:units" meta tag when a Product Weight value is entered in the Document SSO metabox.
 * **Developer Notes**
 	* Moved the WpssoWpMeta::get_custom_fields() method to a 'wpsso_get_custom_fields' filter hook.
 	* Added a new WpssoConfig::$cf[ 'head' ][ 'schema_unitcodes' ] array.
 	* Refactored the WpssoSchema::add_data_unitcode_from_assoc() method.
 	* Added a new WpssoSchema::get_data_unitcode_text() static method.
+	* Added a new WpssoAdmin::get_option_unit_comment() static method.

 **Version 5.1.0 (2019/07/06)**